ekhassan/docs/README.md

 - **Draggable Notes**: Easily rearrange your notes by dragging and dropping them across the interface, providing a flexible and intuitive way to organize your ideas.
 - **Modern UI Design**: Enjoy a clean and aesthetically pleasing user interface that enhances your productivity and makes note-taking a delightful experience.
 - **Smooth Animations**: Experience fluid and responsive animations powered by Framer Motion, adding a touch of elegance and seamlessness to every interaction.
-- **Real-Time Sync**: Keep your notes synchronized across all your devices in real-time, ensuring that you always have access to your latest thoughts and ideas.
-- **Customizable Themes**: Personalize your workspace with a variety of themes, allowing you to create an environment that best suits your style and preferences.
 - **Markdown Support**: Utilize markdown to format your notes with ease, adding headers, lists, code blocks, and more for better organization and readability.
-- **Rich Text Editing**: Enjoy advanced text editing features, including bold, italics, underlining, and hyperlinks, to create rich and detailed notes.
-- **Search Functionality**: Quickly find the notes you need with a powerful search feature that scans through your content in an instant.

 ### Technology Stack